China chases ‘rejuvenation’ with control of tycoons, society

 In response, their billionaire founders have scrambled to show loyalty by promising to share their wealth under Xi’s vaguely defined “common prosperity” initiative to narrow the income gap in a country with more billionaires than the United States.

-Xi has yet to give details, but in a society in which every political term is scrutinized for significance, the name revives a 1950s propaganda slogan under Mao Zedong, the founder of the Communist government.
+Xi has yet to give details, but in a society where every political term is scrutinized for significance, the name revives a 1950s propaganda slogan under Mao Zedong, the founder of the communist government.

-Xi is reviving the “utopian ideal” of early Communist leaders, said Willy Lam of the Chinese University of Hong Kong.
+Xi is reviving the “utopian ideal” of early communist leaders, said Willy Lam of the Chinese University of Hong Kong.
 “But of course, huge question marks have arisen, because this will hurt the most creative and lucrative parts of the economy.”

 Alibaba, Tencent and others have pledged tens of billions of dollars for job creation and social welfare initiatives.
 They say they will invest in developing processor chips and other technologies cited by Beijing as priorities.

 The party’s anti-monopoly enforcement and crackdown on how companies handle information about customers are similar to Western regulation.
 But the abrupt, heavy-handed way changes have been imposed is prompting warnings that Beijing is threatening innovation and economic growth, which already is declining.
-Jittery foreign investors knocked more than $300 billion off Tencent’s stock market value and billions more off other companies.
+Jittery foreign investors have knocked more than $300 billion off Tencent’s stock market value and billions more off other companies.

 “I expect that over the next year or two we are likely to see a very rocky relationship develop between the political elite and the business elite,” Michael Pettis, a finance professor at Peking University’s Guanghua School of Business, said in a report.